buildpacks/rfcs/text/0000-multiarch-builders-and-package.md

                 │    ├── build
                 │    └── detect
                 ├── buildpack.toml
-                ├── foo
-                └── package.toml
+                └── foo
 ```

-#### Buildpacks authors do not use targets AND `platform.os` is not present at `package.toml`
+#### Buildpacks authors do not use targets or the new folder structure

-This seems to be the case for [Paketo Buildpacks](https://github.com/paketo-buildpacks/java/blob/main/package.toml)
+This seems to be the case for [Paketo Buildpacks](https://github.com/paketo-buildpacks/maven)
-or [Heroku](https://github.com/heroku/buildpacks-jvm/blob/main/meta-buildpacks/java/package.toml), and it represents how `pack`
+or [Heroku](https://github.com/heroku/buildpacks-jvm/tree/main/buildpacks/maven), and it represents how `pack`
 will work for most the users when new behavior is implemented

 A simplified version of Buildpack Authors folder structures is: